 Describe the quality of surface waters in the area potentially affected by the project with an outline of the significance of these waters to the river catchment system in which they occur.
-The description should be based on a monitoring program, with sampling stations located upstream at reference sites chosen in accordance with the criteria in the Queensland Water Quality Guidelines and downstream of the project.
-Monitoring should include sites closest to the proposed discharge or release points and at downstream locations that would be below any mixing zone.
+The description should be based on a monitoring program, with sampling stations located upstream at reference sites that would not be impacted and downstream of the project.
+Monitoring should include sites closest to the proposed discharge points and at downstream locations that would be below any mixing zone.
 Sites should include permanent and semi-permanent water holes, known aquatic habitat, weirs or reservoirs.
 Available complementary stream-flow data should also be obtained from historical records to help interpretation.
 Describe seasonal variations in water quality and variations with flow.
 Monitoring of ephemeral streams should primarily focus on all times of natural flow.
 Measure a range of physical, chemical and biological parameters relevant to the potential environmental harm on any affected creek or wetland system.
-This should include but not necessarily be limited to water quality indicators likely to be affected by the project such as electrical conductivity, dissolved metals, turbidity, suspended sediments and pH.
+This would include but not necessarily be limited to water quality indicators likely to be affected by the project such as electrical conductivity, dissolved metals, turbidity, suspended sediments and pH.
 Biological indicators should include macroinvertebrate surveys undertaken at appropriate locations according to best practice methods.
 All sampling should be performed in accordance with the Monitoring and Sampling Manual 2009 Version 2 (DERM, 2010) or the most current edition.